 A late-ripening plum similar to the famous Santa Rosa, this large, purplish, and self-fertile plum bears in August and September, making it the later version of the Santa Rosa.
 Best in zones 5-9, this tree will grow 15-20 in height and width and is usually eaten freshly picked instead of being preserved.
 While susceptible to some diseases, it does well in sandy soils and has attractive and fragrant flowers.

 The satsuma, or Prunus cerasifera, is most often eaten right off the tree.
 This juicy crop is a deep red in color both inside and out and is extremely popular for its tastiness.
-A semi-dwarf variety, and great for growing in containers, this is a smaller tree growing only to about 12 feet in height with a spread of 10 feet.
+A semi-dwarf variety, and great for growing in containers (like the 5-gallon Air Pots, or 10-gallon Air Pots from our store), this is a smaller tree growing only to about 12 feet in height with a spread of 10 feet.
 With attractive blooms and foliage, this tree can also be grown as an ornamental.
 When planting a satsuma plum, find a location free of heavy winds and in full sun.
 This tree can lose its blooms from heavy winds, and fail to fully ripen when lacking sugar-producing sunlight.
 Another option for growers with a garden in zone 10, this tree thrives in zones 5-10.

 American Plum Trees

 The elusive American Plum is no less interesting than its continental cousins.
 While not as widely known, the American plum has a long tradition of hearty growth and excellent flavor.